Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Introduction

 One exception to these cumbersome systems is SetFit.
 SetFit does not rely on prompting or billion-parameter PLMs, and instead fine-tunes a pretrained Sentence Transformer (ST) \citep{S-BERT-reimers-gurevych-2019} under a contrastive learning paradigm.
 SetFit has comparable performance to more unwieldy systems while being one to two orders of magnitude faster to train and run inference.

 An important application of text classification is aiding or automating content moderation, which is the task of determining the appropriateness of user-generated content on the Internet \citep{Roberts2017}.
 From fake news to toxic comments to hate speech, it is difficult to browse social media without being exposed to potentially dangerous posts that may have an effect on our ability to reason \citep{Ecker2022}.
 Misinformation spreads at alarming rates \citep{doi:10.1126/science.aap9559}, and an ML system should be able to quickly aid human moderators.
-While there is work in NLP with this goal \citep{openai2022moderation, shido-etal-2022-textual, multilingreddit}, a general, practical and open-sourced method that is effective across multiple domains remains an open challenge.
+While there is work in NLP with this goal \citep{openai2022moderation, shido-etal-2022-textual, multilingreddit}, a general, practical, and open-sourced method that is effective across multiple domains remains an open challenge.
 Novel fake news topics or racial slurs emerge and change constantly.
 Retraining of ML-based systems is required to adapt this concept drift, but this is expensive, not only in terms of computation, but also in terms of the human effort needed to collect and label data.

-SetFit's performance, speed, and low cost would make it ideal for effective content moderation, however, this type of text classification poses a challenge for even state-of-the-art approaches.
+SetFit's performance, speed, and low cost would make it ideal for effective content moderation, however, this type of text classification proves difficult for even state-of-the-art approaches.
 For example, detecting hate speech on Twitter \citep{basile-etal-2019-semeval}, a subtask on the RAFT few-shot benchmark, appears to be the most difficult dataset; at time of writing, it is the only task where the human baseline has not been surpassed, yet SetFit is among the top ten most performant systems.\footnote{\url{https://huggingface.co/spaces/ought/raft-leaderboard} (see "Tweet Eval Hate").}